 What is Idiopathic Granulomatous Mastitis?

-Idiopathic granulomatous mastitis (IGM) is a non-cancerous breast disease.
+Idiopathic granulomatous mastitis (IGM) is a non-cancerous breast condition classified as a benign inflammatory disease.
 While the exact cause is currently unknown, it causes long periods of inflammation of the breast and breast skin.
-It is thought to be an auto-immune response to irritation in the breast.
+It is thought to be an autoimmune response to irritation in the breast.

 Symptoms of IGM often include: